HorseSword/joplin-plugin-notellm/README.md

 Others functions are under development.

 **Known problems on mobile app**:
-- On mobile app, some LLM servers may not function properly due to CORS restrictions.
-It is known that ollama has this issue; you can try configuring a proxy to resolve it.
-This is restricted by framework and I can not fix it now.
+- On mobile app, some LLM servers may not function properly due to **CORS restrictions**.
+It is known that ollama and MCP have this issue on mobile; you can try configuring a proxy to resolve it.
+This is **restricted by Joplin framework** and I can not fix it now.
 - Sometimes, when you click on a plugin icon, there is no response.
 Killing the app's background process and restarting the app usually resolves this issue.
 The cause may be related to Joplin's background management, though I am unable to pinpoint the exact problem at this time.

 # Usage Instructions